-The framework provides a snapshot of the SOE operations in the country and the findings can be used to design a reform action plan.

-iSOEF framework is usually complemented with fiscal risk assessments to analyze the information on contingent liabilities. iSOEF can also complement AA-ROSC (D14) assessments with respect to financial accountability, controls, and transparency.

-Recommendations may include capacity-building measures and can be integrated into the overall reform agenda of the country.
+11. Uses by the government and members of the PFM community The framework provides a snapshot of the SOE operations in the country and the findings can be used to design a reform action plan.
+12. Sequencing with other tools iSOEF framework is usually complemented with fiscal risk assessments to analyze the information on contingent liabilities. iSOEF can also complement AA-ROSC (D14) assessments with respect to financial accountability, controls, and transparency.
+13. PFM capacity building Recommendations may include capacity-building measures and can be integrated into the overall reform agenda of the country.
 Initiatives could include targeted technical assistance in developing countries through trust funds, sector-specific investment project financing, and WB-funded analytical and advisory activities, to support the strengthening of ownership function, legal framework, and management information systems, among others.
 The WB teams may collaborate with other development partners in developing the assistance.

-The toolkit is not designed to track performance change over time.
+14. Tracking of changes and frequency of assessments The toolkit is not designed to track performance change over time.
 However, a decision on reassessments can be taken on a case-to-case basis.

-Average cost of conducting an assessment (Module 4) is about US\$100,000.
+15. Resource requirements Average cost of conducting an assessment (Module 4) is about US\$100,000.
 Cost can vary based on the portfolio of SOEs which are a part of the assessment.
 The average time required to conduct the assessment and publish the report is about a year.
 The time required depends on the jurisdiction to be covered.
 The team should comprise an SOE expert, a corporate governance expert, and an economist with an understanding of the country context.
+Transparency

-The custodian is planning to make the user guidelines available.

-Disclosure of final reports is at the discretion of the government.
+16. Access to methodology The custodian is planning to make the user guidelines available.
+17. Access to assessment results Disclosure of final reports is at the discretion of the government.
 Published reports are available on the WB webpage.